Hive-Academy/roocode-generator/.roo/rules-architect/rules.md

 2. Verify all technical decisions are documented
 3. Confirm testing strategy is defined
 4. Reference all relevant memory bank entries
+5. Verify proper file organization in the required directory structure

 ### Delegation Process